SDGGiesbrecht/Workspace/Documentation/Contributing Instructions.md

 - `Project`: The name of the particular project. (e.g. `MyLibrary`)
 - `Administrators`: The value of the configuration option `Administrators`, a list of GitHub usernames separated by line breaks.
 - `Development Notes`: The value of the configuration option `Development Notes`, in Markdown.

 Customization can be especially useful when it is combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).

+### Issue Template

+The issue template can be customized by defining the `Issue Template` [configuration](Configuring Workspace.md) option.

+Customization can be especially useful when it is combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).

+### Pull Request Template

+The issue template can be customized by defining the `Pull Request Template` [configuration](Configuring Workspace.md) option.

+Customization can be especially useful when it is combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).